Updated: Apr 6

-You need to enter your email for practically everything you do online now.
+Coaches need to enter your email for practically everything they do online now.
 Want to pay your credit card?
-Get a freebie?
+Get a digital freebie?
 Watch your favorite series?
 Buy a scarf?
 Then most likely, you’ll be asked for your email.

 If you’re like me, most of the email lists you sign up for or accounts you create you eventually unsubscribe to, or you have a designated email account that you never open that collects hundreds of thousands of emails over time.